joetrav12/rym2letterboxd/README.md

 # RYM to Letterboxd Importer

-Convert your exported RateYourMusic film catalog into a format ready for import into [Letterboxd](https://letterboxd.com).
+Convert your exported [Rate Your Music](rateyourmusic.com) film catalog into a format ready for import into [Letterboxd](themoviedb.org).

-## Features
+## Getting Started

-- Corrects missing articles like "The", "La", etc.
-- Matches movies using TMDb API with popularity ranking
-- Exports a clean CSV file for Letterboxd import
+This script uses TMDB's API to find most likely match to the each film in your RYM catalog based on the information provided.
+You'll need an API key to run the script successfully.

+1. Go to themoviedb.org/account/signup and create a free account.
+2. After logging in, go to your API settings.
+3. Click "Create".
+4. Fill out the form (you can just say it's for personal use).
+5. Copy your API key and paste it in `.env`.

 ## Exporting from RYM